martinsookael/tabularasa/README.md

 HTML5SHIV
 brings HTML5 to IE

-JQUERY + BOOTSTRAP + ANGULAR + ANGULAR ROUTE
+JQUERY + BOOTSTRAP
 These guys do what they've always done.
 As a side note - Bootstrap also does a CSS reset.

-FAMO.US + ANGULAR
-Promises to bring animations at the level of native apps to webapps.
+ANIMATE.CSS
+Provides simple animations through CSS.

+DIRECTOR